tyjyang/notes-cms-pnr/manual operations.md

 To check if a workflow has secondary inputs, look for `minbias` in the error report, or check `MCPileup` on ReqMgr.

+# workflow composition
+workflows are made of **tasks**.
+Each task represents one step in the workflow production chain (e.g. GEN, SIM, DIGI...)

+Tasks are divided into **jobs** to be run on a batching system (e.g. condor).

+# Computing Resources
+Each workflow can only take up a limited amount of computing resource before hitting PerformanceKill walls (exit code `50664` and `50660`).

+To better understand how computing resource limitations on workflows, one first needs to understand the [[manual operations#workflow composition|components of a workflow]].

+The limitations are put on condor "slots".
+Each condor slot hosts one job from a task of the workflow.
+Jobs are killed if they exceed designated **CPU time** or **memory usage** for the condor slot.
+To overcome these limitations, one could:
+-   split the jobs into smaller sizes so it takes less resources for them to run through
+    -   n.b. you can check the splitting algorithm used by tasks by looking at `SplittingAlgo` from the ReqMgr/JSON page of the workflow.
+If it is `EventAwareLumiBased`, then splitting will work; if it is `EventBased`, then splitting won't work.
+-   increase the number of CPU cores and the amount of memory per core.
+    -   n.b. changing nCore does not currently work in console (2022-04-05).

 # Unified status
 ## agentfilemismatch
 -   a grace period of 2 days before it moves to filemismatch